 - Irregular heartbeat.

-In a few cases, it has caused increased excitement and irritability, the opposite of its intended effect.
+In a few cases, lorazepam has caused increased excitement and irritability, the opposite of its intended effect.
 Patients experiencing these signs and symptoms should seek out their physicians for a different benzodiazepine medicine or an alternative anti-anxiety treatment.

-Long Term Effects of Lorazepam
+Long-Term Effects of Lorazepam Use

 The medical consequences of long-term use of lorazepam have not been evaluated beyond four months.
 Other benzodiazepine drugs, however, have been implicated in memory loss.
 This impairment more frequently affects the recall of life events, as opposed to knowledge of facts.

 Long-term effects of these medicines can also inhibit the normal psychological stages of dealing with traumatic events.
 In a similar fashion, the normal grief process is believed to be interrupted by ongoing benzodiazepine use.

 Kidney disease has also been linked to long-term use.

 If you suspect that you or a loved one is addicted to Lorazepam, call American Addiction Centers (AAC) for free at .

 Exceeding the directions of the physician’s prescription is a telltale sign that normal use is evolving into abuse.
 Using their own judgment, patients may perceive a need for higher dosages and adjust them accordingly.
 As a result, tolerance to the drug increases, meaning the user will want more and more in order to feel the initial effects.